briandrum/codes.forchagrin.com/_chapters/chapter-303-enforcement-impounding-and-penalty.md

 4. _(d)_ In addition to any other sanction imposed for a violation of subsection (a) of this section or a misdemeanor violation of subsection (b) of this section, the court shall impose a class five suspension from the range specified in Ohio R.C.
-[4510.02(A)(5)][ORC Section 4510.02].
+[4510.02(A)(5)][ORC 4510.02].
 If the offender previously has been found guilty of an offense under this section, in addition to any other sanction imposed for the offense, the court shall impose a class one suspension as described in division (A)(1) of that section.
 The court may grant limited driving privileges to the offender on a suspension imposed for a misdemeanor violation of this section as set forth in Ohio R.C.
-[4510.021.][ORC Section 4510.021.]
+[4510.021.][ORC 4510.021.]
 No judge shall suspend the first three years of suspension under a class two suspension of an offender's license, permit or privilege required by this division on any portion of the suspension under a class one suspension of an offender's license, permit, or privilege required by this subsection.\
 (ORC 2921.331)

 ## 303.02   Traffic direction in emergencies; obedience to school guard